nandorojo/dripsy/README.md

 - Responsive styles
 - Universal (Android, iOS, Web)
 - Works with Expo
-- Works with Next.js / server-side rendering!
+- Works with Next.js / server-side rendering! (more docs on the way for this!)
 - Full theme support
 - Custom theme variants
 - TypeScript support (TypeScript theme support is in the works too)